 Our philosophy in practice

-This philosophy is built upon a belief that children’s development and learning is impacted by their families, educators, and the wider community.
+Our blend of philosophy, approach, and science is built upon a belief that children’s development and learning is impacted by their families, educators, and the wider community.
+We believe children are strong, capable, and full of curiosity.
+We create experiences intentionally designed to nurture the wellbeing of children, their families, and our educators.

 We believe in the positive power of play.
 Through play, we learn.
 With this in mind, our team builds supportive and lasting relationships with all users of our program, as well as their wider networks, with a view to encouraging strong foundations from which children can enjoy an enriching learning experience and develop independence.